Federal Asset Forfeiture

 Civil forfeiture proceedings are directed towards property involved in an illegal activity specified by the statute, premised on the theory that the property itself, and not the owner, has violated the law.

 Administrative forfeiture occurs when the government seizes property that no person properly “claims” before a specified claim deadline expires.
-If the seized property is so “abandoned,” its title passes to the government without the matter ever being litigated in court.
+If the seized property is so “abandoned,” its title passes to the government without the matter being litigated in court.

 CRIMINAL AND CIVIL FORFEITURE LAW ATTORNEY